Yeats (horse): 2007: six-year-old season

 In 2007 Yeats won his second consecutive Ascot Gold Cup and followed that up by winning the Irish St. Leger on his third attempt, giving trainer Aidan O'Brien his first win in that race, and the 1-2 as stablemate Scorpion came a close second to Yeats.

 2008: seven-year-old season

 On 19 June 2008 Yeats became only the second horse in history to win the Ascot Gold Cup three times in succession, defeating Geordieland by 5 lengths.
 He followed this on 31 July with a second victory in the Goodwood Cup, winning by 7 lengths.
 Later in the year, on 26 October he won the Prix Royal-Oak at Longchamp.

 2009: eight-year-old season

 On 18 June 2009, Yeats made Ascot history, becoming the first horse ever to win the Ascot Gold Cup four times in succession, ridden by Johnny Murtagh, and winning by 3½ lengths, making him arguably the best stayer of all time.
-Although many believe Ardross to be the best stayer of modern times.